US grid operator PJM declares level one emergency amid scorching heat

 July 27 (Reuters) - PJM Interconnection, the biggest U.S. electric grid operator, issued a level one emergency alert for Thursday as people crank up air conditioners to stave off the heat wave.

-The operator issued an Energy Emergency Alert Level 1 late on Wednesday for July 27, signaling that it had available resources to meet firm load and reserve commitments, and was concerned about sustaining its required Contingency Reserves.
+The operator issued an Energy Emergency Alert Level 1 late on Wednesday for Thursday, signaling that it had available resources to meet firm load and reserve commitments.

 PJM oversees supply in a 13-state region, managing and paying on-call generators to keep power systems running.

-(Reporting by Seher Dareen and Anushree Mukherjee in Bengaluru; Editing by Kim Coghill)
+(Reporting by Seher Dareen and Anushree Mukherjee in Bengaluru; Editing by Kim Coghill and Mark Porter)

 ((Seher.Dareen@thomsonreuters.com; If in India call +91 74832 70128, if within U.S. call +1 646 223 8780;))